 2021: He had the numbers, but… Ismail Sabri had more

 By July 2021, Muhyiddin (now known as Mahiaddin) has been serving as Prime Minister for a year plus.
-His popularity rating with the rakyat was at an all time low, getting so bad that Abah had to come out in August to have a persidangan khas to convince everyone that he still had the numbers.
+His popularity rating with the rakyat was at an all time low, getting so bad that Abah had a persidangan khas in August to convince everyone that he still had the numbers.

 Everything came to a head on 15 August 2021 when Mohd Redzuan Md Yusof, the Minister in the Prime Minister’s Department (Special Functions) announced that Mahiaddin would be resigning the very next day.

 The race was on again.

 Anwar and Ismail Sabri Yaakob were mooted as frontrunners to be Malaysia’s 9th PM.

 Ismail Sabri runners to the front and became PM.